ytti/oxidized/README.md

   ssh_proxy: 3
 ...
 ```
+### Source: SQL
 ### Source: MYSQL

 One row per device, filtered by hostname

 require 'mysql'

 sudo apt-get install libmysqlclient-dev

+Make sure the user has permissions to login

+The keys inside the map hash are static

+The values correspond to your fields in the DB

+ip, model, etc are field names in the DB

 ```
 source: